 What happens to Andaman Sea ferries during monsoon season?

 Most Andaman Sea ferry services reduce significantly or stop entirely between May and October due to the southwest monsoon.
 Routes to Koh Lanta typically close from May 1.
 Routes to Koh Phi Phi may continue but with reduced frequency and frequent cancellations due to rough seas.
-The Gulf of Thailand (Koh Samui, Koh Tao, Koh Pha Ngan) has its own rainy season from October to December, but ferries generally continue year-round with minor disruptions.
+The Gulf of Thailand (Koh Samui, Koh Tao, Koh Pha Ngan) has its own rainy season from October to December, but ferries generally continue year round with minor disruptions.

 Is it safe to take night ferries in Thailand?

 The Midnight Express slow boat from Chumphon to Koh Tao is the main night ferry in Thailand.
 It is generally considered safe and has been operating for decades.
 The boat has basic sleeping areas but is not luxurious.
-Some travelers find the deck seating uncomfortable for the 5-6 hour crossing.
+Some travelers find the deck seating uncomfortable for the 5 to 6 hour crossing.
 If conditions are rough, the journey can be unpleasant.
 For most travelers, the daytime speed ferry is a better choice unless you are on a tight budget and want to save a night’s accommodation.

 How much luggage can I bring on the ferry?

 Most Thailand ferries allow one large bag (up to 20 kg) plus a small backpack per person at no extra charge.
 Oversized luggage such as bikes or surfboards may incur extra fees, and very large items may need to be declared in advance.
-Car ferries like Raja Ferry on the Donsak-Koh Samui route allow full vehicles.
+Car ferries like Raja Ferry on the Donsak to Koh Samui route allow full vehicles.
 Always arrive at the pier at least 30 minutes before departure to check in luggage.

 What is the fastest way to get from Koh Samui to Koh Phi Phi?